Vintageinfo – All About Vintage Lighting

 Manufacturer: Theodor Müller & Co.
 Temde-Werk, Detmold, Germany.

-Other versions: This Temde-Leuchten floor lamp was made in several varieties.
+Other versions: This Temde-Leuchten floor lamp comes in many varieties.
+Also chandeliers and wall lamps were made.

 Floor lamps in this style were also designed by Milo Baughman in 1972 and made by several companies.
 It is unclear which design was first.